ElemeFE/node-interview/sections/en-us/event-async.md

 ## Blocking/non-blocking

-> <a name="q-3"></a> how to judge whether a interface is asynchronous?
-Whether it must be asynchronous if a callback function provided?
+> <a name="q-3"></a> How to judge whether a interface is asynchronous?
+Is it asynchronous while a callback provided?

 This is a open question, you can have your own way to judge.